ludovicschwartz/Crystal_Clear_old/README.md

   year = {2017},
   url = {https://arxiv.org/abs/1612.01840}

-The latest model is available on a webapp on the following link : https://crystalclear.staraurryon.com/ Big thanks to my brother [StarAurryon](https://github.com/StarAurryon) for helping me on creating this webapp.
+The latest model is available on a webapp on the following link : https://crystalclear.staraurryon.com/ (The link is currently not unoperational and shall be fixed soon).
+Big thanks to my brother [StarAurryon](https://github.com/StarAurryon) for helping me on creating this webapp.
 Feel free to test the model and if you get interesting results, I would be thrilled to hear about them.

 The pipeline is the following :